delftwaves/swan-docs/docs/getting_started/intel_fortran/windows.rst

 For a proper building, the Metis software package must be installed first on your Windows machine.

-Open an :ref:`Intel oneAPI command prompt <ioap>`, navigate to your SWAN folder, copy the command below, right-click in the prompt window to paste and press Enter.
+First, open an :ref:`Intel oneAPI command prompt <ioap>` and then navigate to your SWAN source directory.
+Next, copy the command below, right-click in the prompt window to paste and press Enter.

 .. code-block:: text

    git clone https://github.com/scivision/METIS.git && cd METIS

-Next, build Metis libraries:
+Next, build the Metis libraries in the following way:

 .. code-block:: text

-   cmake --workflow default && cd ..
+   cmake --workflow --preset default

 After Metis has been build we continue with the build of SWAN.
-First, configure SWAN:
+At the top of SWAN source directory configure SWAN:

 .. code-block:: text